venusang/articles/README.md

 - [Google Chrome](https://google.com/chrome/)
 - Ruby version 2.7
 - Rails 5 and up (this uses 6.0.2.1)
-- Download and install the API built in Ruby on Rails for this application: https://github.com/venusang/articles-api
+- Follow the instructions on how to download, install and run the corresponding API built in Ruby on Rails here: https://github.com/venusang/articles-api.

 ## Installation